Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 ./vcpkg install curl libxml2
 ```

-When using vcpkg, make sure to define the `VCPKG_ROOT` environment variable to vcpkg folder before using `CMake`.
+When using vcpkg, make sure to set the `VCPKG_ROOT` environment variable to the vcpkg Git repository folder before using `CMake`.

 ### Building and Testing